okeshawarz/prospectus/keshawarz_prospectus_v2.md

 It is important to note three points:
 Marx and Ricardo both analyzed agricultural production, with differential rents arising from different levels of fertility (and capital investment, in Marx's case).
-They both mention "locaational advantage" as other forms of differential productivity, but what this means and how it works was not elucidated.
+They both mention "locational advantage" as other forms of differential productivity, but what this means and how it works was not elucidated.
 Second, this section deals primarily with land as a direct input into production, i.e. as *commercial* real estate.